Arachnophobia (film): Production

-Arachnophobia was primarily filmed in Cambria, California; the introductory and jungle scenes were filmed in southern Venezuela.
+Arachnophobia was primarily filmed in Cambria, California, which was the setting of the fictional Californian coastal town of Canaima; the introductory and jungle scenes were filmed in Canaima National Park in southern Venezuela.
 The school scenes were filmed at Coast Union High School, with students and staff used in the football scenes and group events; players in the locker room were CUHS student athletes.
 For the sound effect of spiders being crushed, Foley artists stepped on mustard packages or potato chips.
 For the sound effect of the spiders crawling through the heating ducts, long fingernails were used on pieces of tin to create the scurrying sound.